 The missing DLL error

 My MMD crashes on startup with the error:”This application has failed to start because D3DX9_**.DLL was not found.”
 Can you help me?
 (Different DLL`s may be shown usually D3DX9_32.DLL or D3DX9_43.DLL.
 I have noted different DLL`s)

 For me it showed up like this:

 To fix this error:

-Download and install the following package:
+Download the following package: